 Methods and tools

-In my experimental research, I use behavioural methods (mostly looking at the reaction times of button presses) as well as EEG (electroencephalography); and conduct both lab-based and web-based studies.
+In my experimental research, I use lab-based and web-based behavioural methods (mostly looking at the reaction times of button presses) as well as EEG (electroencephalography) and MEG (magnetoencephalography).
 I use the following tools that I absolutely recommend: